LuisaZ123/POWER-BI/README.md

 * Categorical Division: The data can be filtered by different competition categories and countries to facilitate analysis.

-Dashboard in Power BI: An interactive dashboard has been created in Power BI that allows users to visualize and explore the data.
+Dashboard in Power BI: An interactive dashboard has been created in Power BI that allows users to visualize and explore the data: https://app.powerbi.com/view?r=eyJrIjoiMGNjNTM5ZmEtMmFiNy00NTFkLTkzZDMtYjA0M2ViOTgxZGZkIiwidCI6ImQ1MTM4OGVmLTZhYjAtNDM2My05Zjk0LWQ1NjY0NGE0NTk3MCIsImMiOjR9

 # Proyecto Power BI y Python: Ranking de Para Poomsae 2024